-bus system is inefficient in that it requires users to double back on routes to get to a destination, not very direct routes. bus running times should be extended to account for the many people working or studying late.
-Also, to help prevent drunk driving as a cheaper way home trances.
+bus system is inefficient in that it requires users to double back on routes to get to a destination, not very direct routes.
+Bus running times should be extended to account for the many people working or studying late.
+Also, to help prevent drunk drivin as a cheaper way home than cas one Centralized Terminal at Man Transit Depot!

-Froquencies most be 20 MM.
-Or better.
+Fraquencies MUST be 20 MM. or better.

-No Graphics

-Covering Bus Windows

-- Can't see out

-and I get Car Sick

-Centralized

-Terminal

-at

-Man Transit

-Depot!

-more routes

-and more stop2

-in key areas of

-town to Facilitate

-the option of

-walking
+No Graphics Covering Bus Windows - Con't see out and I get Cor SILK more routes and more Stops in key areas of town to Facilitate the optionox Walking smaller buses on low use nortes Istop counting empty basis

-Busies that are not full capacity on some ractes tould use a smaller type of bus for efficiency.
-Buses more prequent in am i afternoon
+Busies that are not full capacity on some ractes baild use a smaller type of bus for efficiency.
+Blises more frequent in am z afternoon